pixl8/Preside-CMS/support/docs/docs/02.devguides/04.workingwithpagetypes/page.md

 ### View layer

-The page types system takes advantage of auto wired views (see [[presidedataobjectviews]]).
+The page types system takes advantage of auto wired views (see [[dataobjectviews]]).
 What this means is that we do not need to create a service layer or a coldbox handler for our page type, PresideCMS will take care of wiring your view to your page type data object.

 Using our "event" page type example, we would create a view file at `/views/page-types/event/index.cfm`.
 A simplified example might then look something like this: